 Table 24.
-Types of Mitigation Actions Mitigation Action Categories Local Plans and Regulations These actions include government authorities, policies, or codes that influence the way land and buildings Example of Actions Comprehensive plans, land use ordinances, building codes, capital improvement programs, open space preservation, stormwater management, municipal plans, and master plans.
+Types of Mitigation Actions Mitigation Action Categories Description of Category Example of Actions Local Plans and Regulations Comprehensive plans, land use ordinances, building codes, capital improvement programs, open space preservation, stormwater management, municipal plans, and master plans.
 Structure and Infrastructure Projects existing structures and infrastructure to protect them from a hazard or remove them from a hazard area.
 This Acquisitions and elevations of structures in flood prone areas, undergrounding utilities, structural retrofits, floodwalls and retaining walls, detention and retention structures, culvert and bridge upgrades.
 Natural Systems Protection losses and also preserve or restore the Sediment and erosion control, stream corridor restoration, forest and land management, and conservation easements.
-Education and Awareness Programs Websites with information and maps, trainings and meetings, and information to residents on potential hazards in the community.
+Education and Awareness Programs citizens, elected officials, and property Websites with information and maps, trainings and meetings, and information to residents on potential hazards in the community.

 Table 25.
-Mitiga ation Actions Hazard Action Category Action Responsible Party Time Frame Funding Source(s) Priority All Hazards Education and Awareness Provide a "be prepared" section on the village website with links to information for residents -Trustees 2023-2025 -General fund High All Hazards Education and Awareness Encourage vulnerable residents to sign up with the Citizens Assistance Registry for Emergencies (CARE) at https://e911.vermont.gov/care -Emergency Management Director (EMD) 2023-2025 -General Fund Medium All Hazards Local Plans and Regulations Maintain a current Local Emergency Management Plan -EMD Update annually -General fund High All Hazards Local Plans and Regulations Encourage proper construction techniques and use of appropriate materials to address hazards, particularly flooding, winter storms, wind events, earthquakes, landslides and wildfire -Planning Commission -Zoning Administrator Ongoing -General fund High All Hazards Local Plans and Regulations Integrate this hazard mitigation plan into the Village Plan -Trustees -Planning Commission Completed for current Village Plan - update when updating plan -General fund High All Hazards Education and Awareness Identify and develop methods to communicate with populations vulnerable to potential hazards, particularly extreme temperatures and infectious diseases, but also those in need of assistance for evacuation and/or sheltering -EMD 2023-2025 -General fund High
+Mitiga ation Actions Hazard Action Category Action Responsible Party Time Frame Funding Source(s) Priority All Hazards Education and Awareness Provide a "be prepared" section on the village website with links to information for residents -Trustees 2023-2025 -General fund High All Hazards Education and Awareness Encourage vulnerable residents to sign up with the Citizens Assistance Registry for Emergencies (CARE) at https://e911.vermont.gov/care -Emergency Management Director (EMD) 2023-2025 -General Fund Medium All Hazards Local Plans and Regulations Maintain a current Local Emergency Management Plan -EMD Update annually -General fund High All Hazards Local Plans and Regulations Encourage proper construction techniques and use of appropriate materials to address hazards, particularly flooding, winter storms, wind events, earthquakes, landslides and wildfire Commission Ongoing -General fund High All Hazards Local Plans and Regulations Integrate this hazard mitigation plan into the Village Plan -Trustees -Planning Commission Completed for current Village Plan - update when updating plan -General fund High All Hazards Education and Awareness Identify and develop methods to communicate with populations vulnerable to potential hazards, particularly extreme temperatures and infectious diseases, but also those in need of assistance for evacuation and/or sheltering 2023-2025 -General fund High